HMS Invincible (1869): Early career

 For the first year of her career, she was a guardship at Hull, before being replaced by her sister HMS Audacious.
 She was then transferred to the Mediterranean, where she served until 1886.
-She was sent to Cadiz in 1873 to prevent ships seized by republicans during the civil war in Spain from leaving harbour.
+She was sent to Cádiz in 1873 to prevent ships seized by republicans during the civil war in Spain from leaving harbour.
 She rejoined the Mediterranean Fleet in 1878 under the command of Captain Lindsay Brine, but her poor state of seamanship attracted the ire of the commander-in-chief, Geoffrey Hornby.
 In early 1879 Invincible blundered badly, putting two ships at hazard, and Brine was court-martialled.
 Though acquitted, Brine was relieved by Captain Edmund Fremantle.
 In August 1880, Invincible discovered the dismasted and abandoned Austro-Hungarian barque George Roscovich off Sardinia, Italy.
 She towed the barque in to Palermo, Sicily, Italy on 5 August.
 Invincible was Admiral Seymour's temporary flagship at the 1882 bombardment of Alexandria because his normal one, HMS Alexandra, drew too much to enter the inner harbour.
-She provided men for the naval brigade that was subsequently landed and she also provided men for Charles Beresford's naval brigade in the Sudan campaign of 1885.
+She provided men for the naval brigade that was subsequently landed and she also provided men for Lord Charles Beresford's naval brigade in the Sudan campaign of 1885.